top of page

 We all live to find meaningful fulfillment.
 The most fundamental gratification is satisfying our physiological and societal needs, including status, safety, procreation, and parental instincts.
 However, some humans seek more abstract intellectual, artistic, and spiritual actualization.

 Our "basic nature" and societal conditioning might overshadow the more abstract "core" when we grow up, or the abstract core might be underdeveloped without sufficient intelligence, education, or stimulation.
 Neurodivergent and introverted children might be less sustainable for social influences and, therefore, develop a better understanding of their inner core, but they also need guidance.
-Parents and teachers should observe and nurture all children's dreams and ambitions, not dismissing them as unrealistic and unfit, as they may represent their inner core and lead to greatness.
+Parents and teachers should observe and nurture all children's dreams and ambitions, not dismiss them as unrealistic and unfit, as they may represent their inner core and lead to greatness.

 Adults can connect to the "abstract core of their purpose" through contemplation, isolation, hardship, and self-acceptance.
 Also, reconnecting with your "child within" might be helpful.
 Think about your likes and preferences when you were a less biased, more honest, and "raw" version of yourself.
 Such an inward journey might be helpful if you struggle with an apathetic lack of purpose.
 Look back at your forgotten childhood dreams and find your goal in the depths of your inner core, regardless of your current age, education, career, or success.

-208 views0 comments
+241 views0 comments

 Tomasio A. Rubinshtein, Philosocom's Founder & Writer

-I am a philosopher from Israel, author of several books in 2 languages, and Quora's Top Writer of the year 2018.
-I'm also a semi-hermit who has decided to dedicate his life to writing and sharing my articles across the globe.
-Several podcasts on me, as well as a radio interview, have been made since my career as a writer.
+I am a philosopher, author of several books in 2 languages, and Quora's Top Writer of the year 2018.
+I'm also a semi-hermit who has decided to dedicate my life to writing and sharing my articles across the globe to help others and combat shallowness.
 More information about me can be found here.

 bottom of page